xandrw/architecture-enforcer/README.md

 # PHP Architecture Enforcer

-The PHP Architecture Enforcer is a simple command-line tool that recursively scans a directory, analyzes your PHP files for `namespace` and `use` statements, and checks them against a defined architecture configuration.
+The PHP Architecture Enforcer is a simple command-line tool that recursively scans a directory, analyzes your PHP files for `namespace` and `use` statements, and checks them against a defined `architecture` config.
-If a file uses a `dependency` that is outside the allowed scope for its layer, the command will stop execution and display an error, including the file `name` and the offending `line` number.
+If a file uses a `dependency` that is outside the allowed `scope` for its `layer`, the command will scan all files, collect any errors along with their corresponding file names and offending line numbers, and then display all the errors together.

 ---